-I believe that there is something of a taboo around talking therapies.
-Somehow this practice is seen as something that makes you ‘less-than’ or ‘weak’.
-Yet I believe we are all fragmented and wounded or vulnerable.
-There is, I believe, an idea that we need to hide that or feel shame about our broken-ness.
-I challenge this idea.
 I think that turning towards your problems and facing them fully is an act of strength.
 I often see great courage in my clients even though they may not yet be able to see it themselves.
 I think that looking for change also shows a greater-than-usual awareness of one's potential - or the potential of life itself. and an awareness of your own potential.
 I feel supportive of your search - and hope that you find just the right therapist for you at this point in time.

-I work with all kinds of issues, from the most common forms of anxiety or 'generalised anxiety disorder' - to use the medical label - to more complex 'personality dosorders'.
+I work with all kinds of issues, most commonly with anxiety and depression.
+I have worked with people following affairs and relationship issues or breakdown and the difficult emotions that often follow.
 There is a trend towards self-diagnosis of things like Borderline personality disorder or Bi-Polar disorder, which I think can be helpful, yet also potentially quite harmful as labels can entrench patterns which are only that - patterns of relating and thinking about oneself.
-Other common reasons for seeking therapy are depressions, low mood or just feeling sad.
+Other common reasons for seeking therapy are stress and overwhelm, low mood or just feeling sad.
 I work with the effects of abuse - including emotional abuse and the consequent low self esteem that often follows.
-I have worked with people following affairs and relationship issues or breakdown.

 Training, qualifications & experience